 People at work have always preoccupied me.
-I am particularly moved by the effort of people whose work goes unnoticed, or work that becomes erased or undone and that has to be repeated.
-In my practice I am drawn to record their labour to see if art can inscribe value or somehow make things fairer.
+I am particularly moved by the effort of people whose work goes unnoticed or work that becomes erased or undone and that has to be repeated.
+In my practice I am drawn to record this labour to see if art can inscribe value or somehow make things fairer.

-Working with and through people is a key part of my practice and I often encourage people to make a creative response to the situation in which we find ourselves, partly out of curiosity and because of the reciprocity this sets up.
+Working with people is a key part of my practice.
+I often encourage people to make a creative response to the situation in which we find ourselves, partly out of curiosity and because of the reciprocity this sets up.
 I specialise in reaching out to working communities and record first-person interviews that are woven into artist film and sound work.
 I particularly like working with experts and enthusiasts.
 Over the last 20 years I have made films with people including foresters, factory workers and farmers.